pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I will be in the office tomorrow.
 (Future Simple)
 * He will come back in a few minutes.
 (Future Simple)

----

-Ana:Where will you go tomorrow?

-Bob: I will go to the store and do some shopping.

----

 ## Future Continuous

 * I will be vacationing when they start the new project.
 (Future Continuous)
 * I am going to join a yoga course for three months.
 (Future Continuous)
 * We will be traveling to Egypt after the New Year.
 (Future Continuous)
----

-Ana:What will you be doing for New Years?

-Bob: We will have a quiet evening at home.

----

-Ana: What will you be doing tomorrow?

-Bob: I will be watching a movie with my family.

----

 ## Future Perfect (rarely used)